James Fanshawe Chairman UK MAS Regulatory Working Group UK

 Jukka Merenluoto Ecosystem lead DIMECC FINLAND

 One Sea – Autonomous Maritime Ecosystem is a company alliance with the aim of enabling commercial autonomous maritime traffic by 2025.
 The Ecosystem engages in various activities to enable reaching its goal.
-In its third year the Ecosystem is concentrating more on the entire logistics chains, and the presentation will detail how this will be done.
+In its third year the Ecosystem is concentrating more on the entire logistics chain, and the presentation will detail how this is being done.
 One Sea also participates in regulation and standardization work for MASS (Maritime Autonomous Surface Ships).
 The presentation will introduce the status of international regulation work and describe how One Sea aims to affect it.
 It will also discuss the way forward in standardization.